Do Leptin Supplements Work? Which Ones to Use and Which to Avoid

 Trying to take a supplement targeting "leptin" is not likely to work and is more of a gimmick than anything else (at least right now).

-The combination and layering of multiple therapies provides the best results when treating leptin levels so consider using both supplements and medications for best results.
+The combination and layering of multiple therapies provide the best results when treating leptin levels so consider using both supplements and medications for best results.

 At the end of the day just realize that treating and reversing leptin can be difficult but NOT impossible, it can be done and I've done it a number of times successfully so don't give up!